 Click on – Select app package file

-Browse and Select the earlier created .Intunewim package file, which includes the Remote Desktop (MSRDC) – WVD Client
+Browse and Select the earlier created .Intunewim package file, which includes the Remote Desktop (MSRDC) – AVD Client

 Click on Ok

 On the next screen – you can customize the name of the app.
-I’m going to name it Windows Virtual Desktop – Client.
+I’m going to name it Azure Virtual Desktop – Client.

 Optional: Make sure to set the following setting to yes; Show this as a featured app in the Company Portal – if you want to allow end-users to install the app themselves also via the Company Portal.
 Featured apps are prominently placed in Company Portal so that users can quickly get to them.